DrPatroleum/PESEL/README.md

 - You can choose sex and date of birth to generate PESEL
 - You can check if PESEL is real (via checksum)
 - You can check sex and DOB from PESEL
+- You can generate a fictitious polish identity

 ## Technologies Used